lsaravia/SpeciesRankSurface/srsdq_appendices.md

 \begin{figure}[H]
 \centering
 \includegraphics[width=6.5in]{DqFit_NeuLog8_256.png}
-\caption{Linear fit of generalized dimension ($D_q$) estimation from spatial patterns generated with a spatial neutral/hierarchical model with a 11 species logseries metacommunity and a simulation grid side=256 sites. \textit{Rho} is the parameter that determines the degree of neutrality.
+\caption{Linear fit of generalized dimension ($D_q$) estimation from spatial patterns generated with a spatial neutral/hierarchical model with a 11 species logseries metacommunity and a simulation grid side=256 sites. \textit{Rho} ($\rho$) is the parameter that determines the degree of neutrality.
 When this parameter is 0 the model is completely neutral and there is no competitive replacement of species.
 When $\rho$ is 1 competitive superior species always replaces inferior ones and the model is completely hierarchical. \textit{Species} is the number of species actually present plot. }
 \end{figure}

 \begin{figure}[H]
 \centering
 \includegraphics[width=6.5in]{DqFit_NeuLog256_256.png}
-\caption{Linear fit of generalized dimension ($D_q$) estimation from spatial patterns generated with a spatial neutral/hierarchical model with a 341 species logseries metacommunity and a simulation grid side=256 sites. \textit{Rho} is the parameter that determines the degree of neutrality.
+\caption{Linear fit of generalized dimension ($D_q$) estimation from spatial patterns generated with a spatial neutral/hierarchical model with a 341 species logseries metacommunity and a simulation grid side=256 sites. \textit{Rho} ($\rho$) is the parameter that determines the degree of neutrality.
 When this parameter is 0 the model is completely neutral and there is no competitive replacement of species.
 When $\rho$ is 1 competitive superior species always replaces inferior ones and the model is completely hierarchical. \textit{Species} is the number of species actually present plot.}
 \end{figure}

 \begin{figure}[H]